-Equinox Gold maintains a QA/QC sampling program, including insertion and review of coarse blanks, certified reference materials (CRM), and duplicates.
-Blanks, CRMs, and quarter core duplicates are inserted into the sample stream at roughly a 4% insertion rate per material type.
+Equinox Gold maintains a Quality Assurance/Quality Control (QA/QC) sampling program, including insertion and review of coarse blanks, certified reference materials (CRM), and duplicates.
+Blanks, CRMs, and quarter core duplicates are included with routine samples at a 3-4% insertion rate per material type.

-Sample intervals are a nominal one metre length but may range from 0.3 - 2.0 m length and can cross geological boundaries.
-An electric core saw is used to cut hard and competent drill core.
-Saprolite and similar softer material is cut manually with a large knife or machete.
+Sample intervals are a nominal 1 m and range from 0.3 m to 4.0 m length and can cross geological and regolith boundaries.
 Core is consistently sampled on the same side and the remaining half of the core is stored in the core box for reference.

 RC samples are collected at the drill rig by the contracted drilling personnel.
-The entire sample representing a one metre run length is collected at the drill site.
+The entire sample representing a 1 m run length is collected at the drill site.
 RC samples are not processed or split prior to shipment.
 Entire RC samples are shipped to the commercial assay laboratory where they are dried and split before analysis.
 Blanks and CRMs are inserted in a similar manner as with drill core samples.